Input frame data requirements for external frame data sources

 Input frame data types

-In Unity, external frame data sources often need to receive different data at two different times.
-Based on the external data input timing and data characteristics, we refer to these two sets of data as:
+In Unity, external frame data sources typically require receiving different data at two distinct times.
+Based on when the external data is input and its characteristics, we categorize these two sets of data as:

-Different types of external frame data sources have varying requirements for these two sets of data:
+Different types of external frame data sources have varying requirements for these two data sets:

-• Image and device motion data input extensions: require both camera frame data and rendering frame data
+- Image and device motion data input extension: Requires both camera frame data and rendering frame data.

 Camera frame data